A fishing kayak with motor offers tremendous freedom and the ability to explore and traverse greater distances.

 Check the specifications of your boat and see what the load capacity is.
-This number refers to the amount of weight in pounds the kayak can safely carry.
+This number refers to the amount of weight in pounds the motorized kayak can safely carry.
 Remember this number includes the weight of the motor and paddler(s).

 Short or Long Trips

-Look to see how fast the kayak is rated to go when under power to get some idea of how long your projected trips will take.
+Look to see how fast the motorized kayak is rated to go when under power to get some idea of how long your projected trips will take.

-In addition to making sure you have the necessary storage space like we discussed above, having a comfortable seat can be the difference between a memorable trip and one that leaves you with a knot in your back.
+In addition to making sure you have the necessary storage space as we discussed above, having a comfortable seat can be the difference between a memorable trip and one that leaves you with a knot in your back.

-If you can, sit in your kayak before you purchase it to make sure that it feels comfortable.
+If you can, sit in your fishing kayak before you purchase it to make sure that it feels comfortable.

 Select a boat with a seat that is padded on both the back and bottom with adjustable straps.

 Foot pedals are great for bracing and can take a lot of the stress off your back.
-Like your seat back, make sure these can be easily adjusted too.
+Like your seatback, make sure these can be easily adjusted too.

 Especially if you plan on doing some fishing, select a boat that has multiple rod holders and preferably a paddle holder so that everything stays securely in place when not in use.

-Whether you want to mount a Go-Pro, fish finder, store extra gear, or even install a depth sounder, many have tracks, sliders, or gear mounts that make this possible.
+Whether you want to mount a Go-Pro, fish finder, store extra fishing gear, or even install a depth sounder, many have tracks, sliders, or gear mounts that make this possible.

-Inflatable vs Hard-Sided
+Inflatable vs Hard-Sided fishing kayak with motor

 In many cases, inflatable kayaks are tougher and more durable than their reputation suggests thanks to their puncture-resistant nylon construction.